Stealed-bid Auctions: Detecting Bid Leakage via Semi-Supervised Learning: Introduction

 In the second stage we use the classifier's predictions and performance to estimate the prior probability that a random auction in the dataset is corrupted, and the posterior probability that a specific auction is corrupted -- conditional on the probability of winning that the classifier has assigned to its winner.

-We estimate the prior probability of bid leakage as 16\%.
-We also find that the bid leakage is more likely in auctions with a higher reserve price lower number of bidders and lower price fall, and where the winning bid is received in the last hour before the deadline.
+We estimate the prior probability of bid leakage as 9\%.
+We also find that the bid leakage is more likely in auctions with a higher reserve price and when the number of bidders is below 4 or above 7.

 The rest of the paper is organized as follows.
 In Section \ref{sec-problem-setup} we present the background on requests for quotations and the relevant literature and sketch our identification strategy.
-In Section \ref{data} we describe the dataset.
-In Section \ref{sec-estimation} we present the two stages of our bid leakage estimation: the classifier and the estimates for prior and posterior probability of bid leakage.
-In Section \ref{sec-results} we present the results of estimation, provide few robustness checks and economic implications.
+In Section \ref{sec-data} we describe the dataset and present the preliminary analysis.
+In Section \ref{sec-estimation} we present the two stages of our bid leakage estimation: the classifier and the estimates for the prior and the posterior probability of bid leakage.
+In Section \ref{sec-results} we present the results of estimation and their economic implications.
+In Section \ref{sec-validation} we validate the method with several indirect tests.
 Section \ref{sec-conclusions} concludes.